dwarvesf/playground/Ω Literature notes/Clarity in communication.md

 ---
-tags: communication
+tags: productivity
 ---

+POV
-Author's PoV: Dev should spend more effort on nurturing the mindset on clarity in communcation.
+- Dev should spend more effort on nurturing the mindset on clarity in communcation.

 Rules
 1. Explain the underlying problems